-- Edited by Carrie Smith at Cardiff University, UK and Lisa Stead at University of Exeter, UK
+- Edited by Carrie Smith, Cardiff University, UK and Lisa Stead, University of Exeter, UK

 This volume offers new and challenging interdisciplinary approaches to the use and study of literary archives.
 Interrogating literary and archival methodology and foregrounding new forms of textual scholarship, the collection includes essays from both academics and archivists to address the full complexity of the study of modern literary archives.